Emotions (Mariah Carey song)

 "Emotions" is a song recorded by American singer-songwriter Mariah Carey for her second studio album of the same name (1991).
-It was written and produced by Carey, Robert Clivillés, and David Cole of C+C Music Factory and released as the album's lead single on August 13, 1991.
+It was written and produced by Carey, Robert Clivillés, and David Cole of C+C Music Factory and released as the album's lead single on August 13, 1991, by Columbia Records.
 The song's lyrics has its protagonist going through a variety of emotions from high to low, up to the point where she declares, "You got me feeling emotions."
-Musically, it is a gospel and R&B song heavily influenced by 1970s disco music and showcases Carey's upper range and extensive use of the whistle register.
+Musically, it is a gospel and R&B song heavily influenced by 1970s disco music, specifically the song "Best of My Love" by The Emotions and showcases Carey's upper range and extensive use of the whistle register.
+Jeff Preiss directed the song's music video.

 "Emotions" received positive reviews from music critics, who mainly praised Carey's vocal performance.
 The song became Carey's fifth consecutive number one song in the United States, topping the Billboard Hot 100 for three weeks, making her the first (and till date) the only act to have their first five singles top the chart.
-Internationally, it was a moderate success, topping the Canadian Singles Chart, and reaching the top 10 in Greece, Netherlands, and New Zealand.
+Internationally, it was a moderate success, topping the Canadian Singles Chart, and reaching the top 10 in Greece, the Netherlands, New Zealand and Panama.
 It received a nomination for the Grammy Award for Best Female Pop Vocal Performance at the 34th Annual ceremony.